-The sponge is beautifully springy and soft, the whole milk lightening the crumb and ensuring it isn’t too heavy.
+The sponge is beautifully springy and soft, making it a lighter cake that’s not too rich.
+The whole milk lightens the crumb and ensures it’s not too heavy.
 You can make the cake in advance, and store it in an airtight container or plastic wrap for up to three days before assembling and icing.
-If you’re taking this with you to a picnic, I’d suggest assembling when you get there: sandwich the two halves of cake with icing and serve with an extra dollop for the top, plus a sprinkling of extra pistachios or edible roses for decoration.
+If you’re taking this with you to a picnic, I’d suggest assembling when you get there.
+Sandwich the two halves of cake with icing and serve with an extra dollop for the top.
+Then add a sprinkling of extra pistachios or edible roses for decoration.

 White chocolate pistachio cake

 - 4 large free-range eggs

 - 1 tsp baking powder

 - 100 ml whole milk